 5 Ways Church Leaders Can Inspire Gratitude This Month

-Leading up to Thanksgiving, the month of November is a special one for churches and church staffs.
+Leading up to Thanksgiving, the month of November is special for churches and church staff.
 As believers, we’re told to give thanks at all times and in all circumstances, but we’re especially aware of this leading up to the holiday season.

-Sometimes, Thanksgiving is a bit overlooked as church staffs are already beginning to plan their Christmas services, but using November to celebrate gratitude can be an effective and significant means to lead up to your Christmas / Advent services.
+Sometimes, Thanksgiving is a bit overlooked as church staff is already beginning to plan their Christmas services, but using November to celebrate gratitude can be an effective and significant means to lead up to your Christmas / Advent services.